 Welcome to our Community Garden

-Located at Mowbray Place, Willoughby, Market Garden Park (MGP) Community Garden is on Cammeraygal land.
-With the support of Willoughby Council, it is run and maintained by members of the Community Garden Inc who volunteer their time and are committed to sustainable, organic and bush-friendly fruit and vegetable gardening.
+Market Garden Park (MGP) Community Garden sits on Cammeraygal Land.
+With support from Willoughby City Council, our garden is run and maintained by our members, who are committed to sustainable, organic and bush-friendly fruit and vegetable gardening.

-We see ourselves as part of movement with goals and a vision to foster health and well-being for individuals, family groups and the environment.
+Our goals are to foster health and wellbeing for individuals, family groups and the environment.

 Sustainable